How to Plan a Trip to Japan: Itinerary Tips

 • You can easily top up the balance throughout your trip.

-Pro Tip: Combining Methods for Seamless Transactions
+Combining Methods for Seamless Transactions

 To ensure smooth payments throughout your Japan itinerary, carry a combination of: